DannieBGoode/criptomo/_posts/202201/en/2022-01-15-guide-curve-crypto.md

 It is possible to divide expenses in installments to pay in 3,6,9 or even 12 months in exchange for interest that depends on the duration of the payment.

-### How to combine it with Crypto.com
+### How to combine it with Crypto .com

 The [Crypto.com](/what-is-crypto/) card does not allow access to Apple Pay / Google Pay / Samsung Pay.
 Through Curve it is possible to do it.
 The card gives a cashback of up to 8%, which added to 1% of <a rel="nofollow" href="https://www.curve.com/join#NVG48VJN">Curve</a> can give interesting returns for payments that were going to be made anyway.

-In addition, if at any time we do not have funds on the Crypto card, we can put a second backup card in Curve so that the charge does not make an error and then we will have 30 days to use the _Go Back In Time_ functionality to make the return of the card. backup card and upload to Crypto.com.
+In addition, if at any time we do not have funds on the Crypto card, we can put a second backup card in Curve so that the charge does not make an error and then we will have 30 days to use the _Go Back In Time_ functionality to make the return of the card. backup card and upload to Crypto .com.

 ## Order one